 We discussed earlier that the Total Reach metric will not double-count an individual that is reached by both Paid and Organic placements.
 When some users are reached by both Paid and Organic placements, our numbers can be thrown off.
-Calculating specific, post-level frequency can be a bit tough (some would say technically impossible).
+Calculating specific, post-level Calculated as (Impressions/Reach), Frequency is a Facebook ads metric that measures the average number of times users have seen your ad. can be a bit tough (some would say technically impossible).

 However, we can evaluate how many people were reached by both Paid and Organic posts by using this data.
 Essentially, it should just be the difference between our manual calculation and the Total Post Reach number Facebook provided.

 In our hypothetical example above, for the post on July 14th, we would do the following: Organic Reach PLUS Paid Reach = Manually Calculated Total Reach, or 2027 + 112,841 = 114,868.
 The difference between this number and the Facebook Reported Total Reach is our overlap, so 114,868 – 114,539 = 329 people who were reached by both organic and paid placements of the post in question.